resource-watch/data-pre-processing/soc_107_rw0_population/README.md

 var rect = [-180, -89.9, 180, 89.9];
 var bounds = ee.Geometry.Rectangle(rect,null,false);

-//Export mosaiced image to an asset Export.image.toAsset({
+//Export mosaicked image to an asset with the projection and boundaries obtained in the previous steps Export.image.toAsset({
   image: mosaic,
   description: 'Population_grid_100m',